 What Is Depression?

-While almost everyone experiences some brief low moments in life, others find this persisting.
-Over time, the condition worsens and starts to interfere with a person’s everyday activities in various ways.
-This can signify depression, which is a common occurrence among many people.
-Several factors can trigger depression, including issues in a relationship, divorce, and alcohol abuse.
+While almost everyone experiences some brief low moments in life, many individuals experience these low periods more frequently or persistently.
+Over time, the condition worsens and interferes with a person’s everyday activities in various ways.
+These disruptions may start small, such as a slight decrease in social activities or diminished enjoyment from activities you like, but can slowly spread to other areas of your social, work, or family life.
+This can signify depression, which is a common occurrence that affects many people.
+Several factors can trigger depression and may include:

 Symptoms of Depression and Alcohol Addiction

 Alcohol depresses the Central Nervous System (CNS), leading to the slowing down of the body and mind.
-In most cases, chronic use enhances anxiousness that only increases over time if the addict fails to seek prompt treatment at a residential mental health treatment program.
+In most cases, chronic use enhances depression that only worsens over time if the addict fails to seek prompt treatment at a depression treatment program.

 According to the National Institute on Drug and Alcohol Abuse (NIDA), addicts suffering from alcoholism and depression exhibit specific symptoms, such as: